 Way back in February 2009 after I had my mastectomy MadDad built three raised bed in the garden so we could start to grow our own vegetables.
 This is those raised bed in July 2009.
-That year we planted cabbage, cauli, broccoli, kale, chard, spinach, potatoes, carrots, parsnips, onions, leeks, beans, peas, pumpkins, courgettes and strawberry’s We were rather over adventurous that first year and crammed everything in to the beds and pots.
+That year we planted cabbage, cauli, broccoli, kale, chard, spinach, potatoes, carrots, parsnips, onions, leeks, beans, peas, pumpkins, courgettes and strawberry plants.
+We were rather over-adventurous that first year and crammed everything into the beds and pots.
 Our cabbage and cauli was eaten by cabbage whites.
 The pumpkins took over the small space we had and invaded our neighbours too!
-The carrots got munched by carrot fl, but we had a super time growing things and it was a brilliant experience for the boys and to this day runner beans go by the name Robbie Runner Beans!
+The carrots got munched by carrot fly, but we had a super time growing things and it was a brilliant experience for the boys and to this day runner beans go by the name Robbie Runner Beans!

 As the years have gone on we have learned that we just can not grow carrots.
 That cabbages are hit and miss for us and although we can grow onions they are actually really inexpensive to buy so are not best use of our tiny bit of land.